 100km 65km 35km

 Saturday 28 December 12pm-4pm

-The race number must be affixed your front either pinned to your shirt or on the hip/pelvic area and be permanently and fully visible throughout the entire race.
-It must, always be positioned over any clothing and cannot for any reason be fixed onto the back or on a leg.
+The race number must be affixed to your front, either pinned to your shirt or on the hip/pelvic area and be permanently and fully visible throughout the entire race.
+It must always be positioned over any clothing and cannot for any reason be fixed onto the back or on a leg.
 We recommend using a race belt

 UTCT requires a set of compulsory gear to be present on you for the full duration of the race.

 Because of the mountain terrain weather can change drastically during the day and the below list is seen as a set of 'mandatory minimums', please add to this list according to your needs.

 If any Mandatory Gear is not on your person during the race or at the finish, time penalties ranging from 15-30 minutes per item will be imposed.